 Departmental associations which may be formed after the funds are returned into the Operating Budget shall receive funds proportional to the remaining academic days in the semester they are formed.

-All departmental associations which primarily represent a discipline in the Faculty of Arts, and which represent a minimum of ten (10) arts students, must receive a minimum of $540.00 (indexed to the Consumer Price Index as of October 2019) in student fees for the academic year.
+All departmental associations which primarily represent a discipline in the Faculty of Arts, and which represent a minimum of ten (10) arts students, must receive a minimum of $540.00 as a primary departmental allocation and an additional $270.00 Ethical Procurement and Sustainability By-laws implementation supplement (indexed to the Consumer Price Index as of October 2019) for the academic year.

 The fee allocation to departmental associations shall be calculated for the entire academic year based on the fall enrollment.